torproject/torspec/proposals/316-flashflow.md

 MEAS_PARAMS and MEAS_PARAMS_OK are used during the pre-measurement stage to tell the target what to expect and for the relay to positively acknowledge the message.
-MEAS_ECHO cells are the measurement traffic;
-the measurer generates them, sends them to the target, and the target echos them back.
 The target send a MEAS_BG cell once per second to report the amount of background traffic it is handling.
 MEAS_ERR cells are used to signal to the other party that there has been some sort of problem and that the measurement should be aborted.
 These measure commands are described in more detail in the next section.

-The only cell that sometimes undergoes cell encryption is MEAS_ECHO; no other cell ever gets cell encrypted.
-(All cells are transmitted on a regular TLS-wrapped OR connection; that encryption still exists.)

-The relay "decrypts" MEAS_ECHO cells before sending them back to the measurer; this mirrors the way relays decrypt/encrypt RELAY_DATA cells in order to induce realistic cryptographic CPU load.
-The measurer usually skips encrypting MEAS_ECHO cells to reduce its own CPU load;
-however, to verify the relay is actually correctly decrypting all cells, the measurer will choose random outgoing cells, encrypt them, remember the ciphertext, and verify the corresponding incoming cell matches.
+FlashFlow also introduces a new relay command, MEAS_ECHO.
+Relay celsl with this relay command are the measurement traffic.
+The measurer generates and encrypts them, sends them to the target, the target decrypts them, then it sends them back.
+A variation where the measurer skips encryption of MEAS_ECHO cells in most cases is described in Appendix A, and was found to be necessary in paper prototypes to save CPU load at the measurer.

+MEASUREMENT cells, on the other hand, are not encrypted (beyond the regular TLS on the connection).

 ### Pre-Measurement Handshaking/Starting a Measurement